ap-actual/vor-nav/README.md

 These represent true acceleration in the NED/Nav frame.

 #### Euler Angle Approximation

-Assumptions for large commercial aircraft:
+To get the Euler angles from the flight data, some assumptions for large commercial aircraft were made:

 - Yaw: